Eastern newt: Life stages

-Eastern newts have a lifespan of about 8-10 years in the wild, but some individuals have been known to live up to 15 years.
+Eastern newts have a lifespan of about 8–10 years in the wild, but some individuals have been known to live up to 15 years.
 Eastern newts have three stages of life: (1) the aquatic larva or tadpole, (2) the red eft or terrestrial juvenile stage, and (3) the aquatic adult.

 Larva

+The larva stage is a period of 2 to 5 months.
 The larva possesses gills and does not leave the pond environment where it was hatched.
 Larvae are brown-green, and shed their gills when they transform into the red eft.
+The larval Eastern Newt is the most heavily preyed upon stage.
+They are commonly predated on by fish, aquatic insects, and other adult newts (Brossman 2014).

 Red eft

 The red eft (juvenile) stage is a bright orangish-red, with darker red spots outlined in black.
 An eastern newt can have as many as 21 of these spots.
 The pattern of these spots differs among the subspecies.
 An eastern newt's time to get from larva to eft is about three months.
 During this stage, the eft may travel far, acting as a dispersal stage from one pond to another, ensuring outcrossing in the population.
 The striking coloration of this stage is an example of aposematism — or "warning coloration" — which is a type of antipredator adaptation in which a "warning signal" is associated with the unprofitability of a prey item (i.e., the saturation of the eft's tissues with tetrodotoxin) to potential predators.
+Their tetrodotoxin is a neurotoxin which is also the strongest emetic that is known.
+Sometimes the juvenile will continue its aquatic existence also after metamorphosis.